WalletConnect/walletconnect-docs/docs/specs/push/push-proposal.md

 ## User Flow

-User vists application that connected with its wallet
+User visits application that connected with its wallet

 App can prompt a push proposal after connecting or it can provide a "bell" button that user can trigger the push proposal